yennanliu/TaxiAPI/README.md

 #### `POST /api/book`

-Your system should pick the nearest available car to the customer location and return the total time taken to travel from the current car location to customer location then to customer destination.
+Service offers nearest available car to the customer location and return the total time taken to travel from the current car location to customer location then to customer destination.

 ```bash
 # example cmd